OleShangti/Pro-Devops-Wk3/README.md

 - Contact Information
 If you have any question or contributions, please email me at jshangiti@gmail.com

+- License Copyright:

-- License Copyright (c) 2022 Josephat Ole Shangiti
+(c) 2022 Josephat Ole Shangiti